houses and stately homes

 There's an intriguing insight into the mind of one of England's greatest scientists at the Home of Charles Darwin, Down House.
 See the study where he wrote On the Origin of Species and a replica of his cabin on HMS Beagle.
 After, take a trip to the hot-house where you can encounter his famous carnivorous plants.

-The house at Quex Park has carried it's name since the 1500's, after the resident family the 'Quekes'.
-200 years later and it remains a family home, with visitors still forever exploring its fascinating rooms.
+The house at Quex Park has carried its name since the 1500s, after the resident family the 'Quekes'.
+It remains a family home to this day, with visitors still forever exploring its fascinating rooms.

 Lullingstone Roman Villa is the oldest building of them all.
 One of the best preserved heritage sites of its kind in England, its bright mosaics, maze of ruined rooms and crumbling skeletons vividly bring the times of the Romans to life.